kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 Validation in this guide relies on a few Kora modules working together:

-- `validation-module` enables validator generation and method validation
+- `validation-module` enables validator generation, method validation, and the HTTP interceptor that turns violations into responses
 - `http-server-undertow` exposes the controller as HTTP endpoints
-- `json-module` serializes request and response DTOs
+- `json-common` serializes request and response DTOs
 - `config-hocon` and `logging-logback` provide the standard runtime setup used across the guides

 For more background, see the Kora [Validation documentation](../documentation/validation.md), [HTTP Server documentation](../documentation/http-server.md)